blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...14]injected/+page.md

 # {$frontmatter.title}

 This module lets web3-onboard automatically detect Browser Injected Wallets such as Metamask or Coinbase Wallet.
 We recommend you install this module to get the most out of your w3o implementation.
-This module supports [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and [recognizes many injected wallets natively](#injected-wallets-supported-natively).
+This module supports [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and [recognizes many injected wallets natively](#injected-wallets-supported-natively) as well as supports [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) and recognizes any wallet that has implemented 6963 support.

 Note: Make sure to install the core module before installing other modules to w3o.